marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

   Logical volume var successfully resized
 ```

-Check that the LV can be mounted correctly after being shrunk and that the sizes
-are in line with the above.
-The swap filesystem is a special case, as the underlying
+The swap filesystem is a special case, as the underlying LV can be shrunk straight
-LV can be shrunk straight away and a new swap filesystem created on top.
+away and a new swap filesystem created on top.

 ```text
 [root@localhost tmp]# lvreduce --size 1G /dev/vg1/swap